jbytheway/clang-tidy-plugin-support/README.md

 ## How it works

+Plugin support is implemented in two different ways in this repository.

+### Plugin support in the `clang-tidy` executable
 In short, this version of `clang-tidy` is compiled from the usual llvm-8 sources, but with `-rdynamic` enabled, which allows plugins to call functions within the `clang-tidy` binary.
 This is sufficient to enable plugins to be usable, via `LD_PRELOAD`.
 However, that's not always convenient, so I have also patched in a `-plugins` option that allows you to specify plugins to be loaded on the command line.

+### `clang-tidy` as a static library
+A static library `lib/clangTidyMain.a` is additionally built along with `clang-tidy`, containing the usual functionality of `clang-tidy`, including the main function.
+Therefore you can easily switch from building your plugin as a dynamic library to linking your plugin against `clangTidyMain.a` to create a custom `clang-tidy` executable.
+The main function is already provided in `clangTidyMain.a` so there's no need to write your own main function.  `check_clang_tidy.py` is also patched to allow using it with the custom `clang-tidy` executable.

 ## Configuring a Travis build to use this project